 Students are given the opportunity to apply human relations concepts and evaluate experience and observations.
 Social skills required in various occupational settings will be developed, emphasizing how appropriate personal attitudes lead to social and business success.

 Plus choose from AGA, AGC, AGS: 2 credits

 Preparation for the student to pass the state of Iowa Commercial Pesticide Applicator Manual examination.
 Includes the safe use and handling of pesticides.

 Covers the basic principles of crop production, including classification, soil-plant interrelationships and growth process in response to environment.

-Nutritional principles, digestive systems, composition and nutritional characteristics of common feedstuffs, ration formulation and recommended feeding programs for farm animals.
+Examination of nutritional principles, digestive systems, composition and nutritional characteristics of common feedstuffs, ration formulation and recommended animal feeding programs.